Emotional Wellbeing For Veterinary Professionals

 As a veterinary professional, you deal with all the same issues that most of our society faces – office politics, scheduling conflicts and the disparity between your private and professional lives.

-But when you add to the mix, patients who can’t communicate their symptoms or pain thresholds, your frustration with mysterious illnesses, and having to interact with occasional pet owners who are ignorant, irresponsible or absolutely distraught with grief or concern for their beloved pet, the pressure on your builds even higher.
+But when you add to the mix patients who can’t communicate their symptoms or pain thresholds, your frustration with mysterious illnesses, and having to interact with occasional pet owners who are ignorant, irresponsible or absolutely distraught with grief or concern for their beloved pet, the pressure on you builds even higher.

-Let’s not forget long nights brushing up on new procedures and medications, or cancelling a weekend away with your partner to fill in for a co-worker who just up and quit.
+And let’s not forget long nights brushing up on new procedures and medications, or cancelling a weekend away with your partner to fill in for a co-worker who couldn’t cope or just up and quit.